jbconway/INST377FinalProject/docs/README.md

 To run on vercel use the following steps:
 1. Create a Vercel Account
 Go to https://vercel.com
-Sign up or log in using your GitHub, GitLab, or Bitbucket account
+Sign up or log in using your GitHub account

-2. Make sure your repository has a vercel.json file with the
+2. Make sure your repository has a vercel.json file

+3. Add all Environment Variables
+- Add API_KEY
+- Add SUPABASE_URL
+- Add SUPABASE_KEY
+If these variables are not added, the vercel deployment will fail

+4. Click on the domain link
+5. Type localhost:300/homepage.html in browser and the application will run

 The default port is localhost:3000